pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 given here as suggestions to clean up the PyTorch sparce tensor support in general.

-12. For the Graph domain, the undefined fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
+12. For the Graph domain, the indefinite fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
 Invalidation of the point 5 will provide a consistent way to differentiate between defined and indefinite fill values.

-    For instance, to reset a fill value of a sparse tensor to undefined fill value, one can use:
+    For instance, to reset a fill value of a sparse tensor to indefinite fill value, one can use:

     ```python
     A.fill_value().resize_((0,) * len(A.values().shape[1:]))
     ```

-    Note that this operation is reversible, that is, to reset a undefined fill value to a defined value, say `1.2`, one can use:
+    Note that this operation is reversible, that is, to reset a indefinite fill value to a defined value, say `1.2`, one can use:

     ```python
     A.fill_value().resize_(A.values().shape[1:]).fill_(1.2)